pclubiitk/pclub-website/_posts/2024-07-04-app-dev-roadmap.md

 ### Day 1 – Exploring and Installing Flutter

 The crucial first step in our journey is to set up our development environment.
 So go ahead and install Flutter SDK using the guide [Install Flutter](https://docs.flutter.dev/get-started/install).
+Or you can follow the [VS Code Intallation](https://youtu.be/1KidD72q87s?feature=shared) and [Android Studio Installation](https://youtu.be/mMeQhLGD-og?feature=shared).
 After installation, you need to test the setup.
 So follow these steps to Test a Sample App.You don’t need to worry about the files and the code, you will grasp it soon.

 - [Test drive - Flutter](https://flutter.dev/docs/get-started/test-drive)